jphalexandrino/RentalX/README.md

 ## Contribution

 Contributions are welcome!
 Feel free to enhance, add features, or report issues.
 Open a Pull Request or an Issue to start the discussion.

-## License

-This repository is distributed under the [License Name].
-See the `LICENSE` file for more details.